Suburban rental home

 Free Legal Tools

 Free, state-specific calculators for security deposit returns, eviction timelines, notice periods, and statutory penalties.
 All 50 states — no signup required.
-Buying or selling?
-See Real Estate calculators.

 Key Facts

-• Return deadlines: 14–30 days after move-out
+• 14–30 days deposit return deadline after move-out

-• Eviction timeline: 3 weeks to 6+ months by state
+• 3 weeks to 6+ months eviction timeline by state

 Security deposit limits vary by state.
 Most states cap deposits at 1–2 months' rent.
 California limits are 2 months' rent (unfurnished) or 3 months' (furnished).
 Massachusetts caps at 1 month.
 Texas has no statutory limit.
 Landlords must typically return deposits within 14–30 days of move-out.